dmerejkowsky/blog/content/post/0084-tips-from-a-build-farmer-part-2-some-concepts.md

 ## Job

 A *job* is a script plus a *configuration*.
-The configuration contains at least the specifications for the triggers, but may also contain arbitrary data such as a mapping of keys and values.
+The configuration contains at least the specifications for the triggers, but may also contain mappings of keys and values.

 ## Build